You might need a kitchen binder if opening a cabinet in your kitchen requires a hard hat.

 After my household notebook, my kitchen binder is my favorite.
 Let me tell you about it…

 When you hear about kitchen notebooks, the assumption is that it’s a recipe binder.
 Well, sure that’s part of what you can do with it.

 The kitchen binder I’m talking about does extra duty…

 What Do You Put In A Kitchen Notebook?

 The great thing about making your own kitchen binder is that the contents of your Kitchen Binder are totally up to you.
 Here are some suggestions for what to keep in yours based on what I keep in mine:

 - Meal planner forms (you can use fancy pre-printed forms available on the internet or office supply stores, or just make a list of meals for the week)

-- Once A Month cooking recipes & ideas (when I was working I liked to cook meals ahead to save time during the week)
+- Once A Month cooking recipes & ideas

 - Information and reference sheets like substitutions, measurements, storage time limits, etc.

 - Price comparison book (pages); I shop at Wal-Mart and my local grocery store.
 I compare the prices at these stores, which are the places I shop with coupons most often.
 Then I can plan ahead when to stop at which store to take advantage of sales and prices.